 What do we do?

 The Iota Pi chapter organizes a number of service events throughout the year.
-We set up the stages for concerts, clean the band room, organize the music library (as pictured), and administrate many large events, such as the annual Cal Poly All-State Music Festival and the 73rd National Convention of the American Bandmasters Association, held in 2007 in San Luis Obispo.
-In the community, we’ve performed for the Village, a local retirement home, and promoted music to the local youth through our Musical Carnivals and elementary and high school outreach efforts, among other activities.
+We set up the stages for concerts, clean the band room, organize the music library (as pictured), and administrate many large events.
+In the community, we’ve performed for the Villages, a local retirement home, and promoted music to the local youth through our Musical Carnivals and elementary and school outreach efforts, among other activities.

 In addition, we host numerous social events for the bands and for the fraternity.
 Favorites include the annual Musicians’ Ball, the All-Band BBQ, post-concert receptions, games of Capture the Flag and Assassin, video scavenger hunts, Board Game/ Movie parties, bonfires, and hikes up Bishop Peak.

 Are there other chapters of Kappa Kappa Psi?